steven2358/mlx/README.md

 2015-02-13
 ---
-- [Using convolutional neural nets to detect facial keypoints tutorial.](http://danielnouri.org/notes/2014/12/17/using-convolutional-neural-nets-to-detect-facial-keypoints-tutorial/) Tutorial by Daniel Nouri on using Theano and Lasagne for detecting facial keypoints through deep convolutional regression. #deeplearning #cnn #theano
+- [Using convolutional neural nets to detect facial keypoints tutorial.](http://danielnouri.org/notes/2014/12/17/using-convolutional-neural-nets-to-detect-facial-keypoints-tutorial/) Tutorial by Daniel Nouri on using Theano and Lasagne for detecting facial keypoints through deep convolutional regression. #deeplearning #cnn #theano #pretrained

 2014-12-21
 ---